GGurol/calorie-counter-app/README.md

 ### 🏆 Acknowledgments

 This project was developed as part of the Harvard CS50W: Web Programming with Python and JavaScript course.
-Special thanks to all contributors and developers who have supported this project.